H.M.S. Pinafore: Adaptations

 H.M.S.
 Pinafore has been adapted many times.
 W. S. Gilbert wrote a 1909 children's book called The Pinafore Picture Book, illustrated by Alice Woodward, which retells the story of Pinafore, giving considerable backstory details not found in the libretto.
 Many other children's books have since been written retelling the story of Pinafore or adapting characters or events from Pinafore.

 Many musical theatre adaptations have been produced since the original opera.
-Notable examples include a 1945 Broadway musical adapted by George S. Kaufman, called Hollywood Pinafore, using Sullivan's music.
+Notable examples include an 1880 Canadian political satire called H.M.S.
+Parliament.
+A 1945 Broadway musical adapted by George S. Kaufman, called Hollywood Pinafore, used Sullivan's music.
 This was revived several times, including in London in 1998.
 Another 1945 Broadway musical adaptation, Memphis Bound, was written by Don Walker and starred Bill Robinson and an all-black cast.
 In 1940, the American Negro Light Opera Association produced the first of several productions set in the Caribbean Sea, Tropical Pinafore.
 An early Yiddish adaptation of Pinafore, called Der Shirtz (Yiddish for "apron") was written by Miriam Walowit in 1949 for a Brooklyn Hadassah group; they toured the adaptation, and they recorded 12 of the songs.
 In the 1970s, Al Grand was inspired by this recording and urged the Gilbert and Sullivan Long Island Light Opera Company to perform these songs.
 He later translated the missing songs and dialogue, with Bob Tartell, and the show has been toured widely under the name Der Yiddisher Pinafore.
 The group have continued to produce this adaptation for over two decades, in which "He is an Englishman" becomes "Er Iz a Guter Yid" ("He is a good Jew").